Katherine Swynford: First marriage

 Blanche of Lancaster, wife of John of Gaunt, died on 12 September 1368 at Tutbury Castle, Staffordshire.
 It is not known whether Katherine was present, but she, along with other ladies from the household of the late Duchess, accompanied the funeral cortege with her remains, who went south, and may have attended her funeral in London, at St. Paul's Cathedral.
 The death of the Duchess of Lancaster brought about major changes in Katherine's life.
 Usually, after the death of a noble lady, her household was dismissed.
 However, John of Gaunt had three small children to take care of.
 Katherine, who seemed to be highly regarded in the Duke's household, got along well with the children.
 Therefore, it has been suggested that she remained in the nursery.
 Although there are statements that she was their governess at this point, Alison Weir indicates that other noble ladies performed these functions.
 In 1369, John of Gaunt appointed Alice FitzAlan, Lady Holland (cousin of the late Duchess) as the children's governess, with a salary of £66 13s 4d per year.
 She performed these duties until November 1371.
 In addition, in 1370, the Duke granted Eileen, the wife of his squire Edward Herberge, a pension of £100 for "the diligence and good service she has rendered to our dear daughter Philippa".
 Weir believes that Eileen Gerberge was a trusted lady who was present at the time of the Duchess's death and was then appointed to look after Philippa.
 She was later assigned to the service of Gaunt's second wife.

 From 1368 until at least September 1369, Blanche Swynford, Katherine's eldest daughter, lived in the ducal household as a lady-in-waiting to Philippa and Elizabeth, daughters of John of Gaunt.
 Since the registers of the Duke's household for the years 1369–1372 have not been preserved, it is not known how long she remained in this capacity after 1369.
 There is no evidence that her mother lived at this time in the ducal house.
 Alison Weir suggests that Katherine, who had her own family, lived at that time in her estate of Kettlethorpe.

 In August–September 1369, Hugh Swynford, as part of the army of John of Gaunt, participated in a military campaign in France, where the Hundred Years' War resumed; he returned to England probably in November.
 On 14 August of that year, Queen Philippa died.
 On 1 September, King Edward III ordered that mourning clothes be provided to his family and the servants of the late Queen.
 This included clothing for Blanche Swynford, "damuselle of the daughters of the Duke of Lancaster", which, according to Weir, indicates that the Queen showed concern for Katherine and her family until the end of her life.
-It is likely that she, being a pupil of the Queen, was present on 29 January 1370 at her solemn funeral in Westminster Abbey, after which she returned to Kettlethorpe.
+It is likely that she, being a pupil of the Queen, was present on 29 January 1370 at the Queen's solemn funeral in Westminster Abbey, after which she returned to Kettlethorpe.